Map of Memory

 remember

 The project adopts microhistorical approach, treating rumors and everyday details – focusing on the memories as essential elements of collective history.
 While the physical city no longer preserves many of these memories, the virtual map can become a space where they are collected, preserved, and reactivated.
-We hope the project will help sustain people’s connection to the city, as memory and familiarity remain crucial for forming social ties and inclusive development.
+We hope the project will help sustain people’s connection to the city.

 Map from 1983